-The School of Psychology embraces a notion of intellectual community enriched and enhanced by diversity along a number of dimensions, including race, ethnicity and national origins, gender and gender identity, sexuality, class, know that our students live intersection disability and religion.
-We at the of many different privileges and marginalisations.
+The School of Psychology embraces a notion of intellectual community enriched and enhanced by diversity along a number of dimensions, including race, ethnicity and national origins, gender and gender identity, sexuality, class, disability and religion.
+We know that our students live at the intersection of manv different privileges and marginalisations.
 Some of these are visible and some are not.
 Therefore, we must treat every individual with respect.
 We are diverse in many ways, and this diversity is fundamental to building and maintaining an equitable and inclusive campus community.
 Each of us is responsible for creating a safer, more inclusive environment.
 For more information on our university's commitment to equality, diversity and inclusion, see the website of the Office of the Vice-president for Equality, Diversity and Inclusion and their policies that are relevant to students including QA152 Equal Opportunities and QA181 Gender Identity and Gender Expression.